proconsule/nxmp/README.md

 ![Banner](docs/banner.jpg)
 NXMP is a video player for Nintendo Switch based on [MPV](https://mpv.io/).
-NXMP support most popular video format , it support HTTP and FTP streaming and it also support Enigma2 decoders.
+NXMP support most popular video format , it support HTTP,FTP,SFTP,Samba streaming and it also support Enigma2 decoders.

 Installation
 ----